 While this is a realistic guide, it is important to remember that individual circumstances will vary by location, course and lifestyle.
 Some people spend a lot more than this, and others spend less.
 To live cheaply, you will have to share a room and cook for yourself.

 The Department of Immigration and Border protection has a financial requirement for international students of AU$18,610 for living expenses each year.

-Nova Institute is located in the Melbourne Central Business District at 140 Queen Street, Melbourne, on the 5th and 10th floor.
+Nova Institute is located in the Melbourne Central Business District at 140 Queen Street, Melbourne, on the 10th floor.
 It is close to both Southern Cross and Flinders Street Railway station.
 Many public bus and tram services depart from Queen Street, very close to our premises.
 However, most people in Melbourne travel by tram.
 The central location of Nova Institute means that few students will be able to live in the immediate area; most students will be living in suburbs further away and will need to catch a bus, tram or train.
 Trains run regularly throughout peak hours and all of Melbourne’s major railway lines go through Flinders St Station and Southern Cross Stations.
 For more information see Public transport in Melbourne – Myki ( Arrival in Melbourne)

 Most Melbourne suburbs have a shopping area or mall where students can find a variety of shops, so there is no need for them to travel to the CBD for their daily requirements.

 Fresh fruit and vegetables are cheap and plentiful and most other goods can be bought in our large supermarkets, but more cheaply at markets like Preston, Prahran, Footscray, Box Hill, Springvale and Victoria Market

 Australia has a multicultural population, so food and other items from many countries are readily available.

 Students will need to set up an Australian bank account on their arrival in the country to avoid the necessity of carrying large amounts of cash.
 They will need to show their passport and evidence of residency.